What is an Arc Flash?

 Below we list an overview of the codes that impact Arc Flash for employers:

-NFPA 70E – This codes outlines how the Arc Flash Assessment should be performed, including how to determine if the arch flash hazard exist, what are the arc flash boundaries, what is the appropriate PPE to don given the boundaries, methods to protect workers in the event of an Arc Flash incident, and how to properly label Arc Flash hazards to alert workers of the hazards and proper boundaries.
+NFPA 70E – This codes outlines how the assessment should be performed, including how to determine if the arch flash hazard exist, what are the arc flash boundaries, what is the appropriate PPE to don given the boundaries, methods to protect workers in the event of an incident, and how to properly label hazards to alert workers of the hazards and proper boundaries.

 How Hughes will Help you with Arc Flash Compliance